Education Department Hearing Exposes Divisions on Higher Ed Abuses

 At last month’s session, however, it didn’t seem like Bounds’s team was getting input from the Biden appointees that more robust oversight was a good idea; nor did it seem the unit was choosing on its own to act in the spirit of the accountability commitment that candidates Biden and Harris promised.

 Claude Pressnell, Jr., a NACIQI member who is the president of the Tennessee Independent Colleges and Universities Association, chaired the ACCSC discussion in Keiser’s absence.
-He insisted that the concerns raised by Shireman, regarding information about ACCSC that the Department didn’t consider, was outside of what the law directs NACIQI to do, and should be reserved for policy discussions at the end of the meeting.
+He insisted that the concerns raised by Shireman, regarding information about ACCSC that the Department didn’t consider, were outside of what the law directs NACIQI to do, and should be reserved for policy discussions at the end of the meeting.

 Shireman called the approach to overseeing accreditors seemingly taken by the Department staff, and endorsed by Pressnell, “dangerously myopic.”